SySS-Research/smbcrawler/README.md

 * The extra files defined by `--extra-profile-file`

 Profiles from each location override previous definitions.

+The `regex` value defines whether a profile matches, and the last matching profile will be used.
+All regular expressions are case-insensitive, mirroring the most common behavior in the Windows world.

 Since it can be confusing how profiles from different sources work together, make sure to make use of the `--dry-run` parameter.
 It shows you the